elizaabrh/jaundice_app/README.md

 # jaundice_app

-A mobile AI application that detects jaundice risk in newborns using a trained model.
+A mobile application that detects jaundice risk in newborns using a pretrained AI model.

 ## Getting Started